vasdee/git-tag-flow/README.md

 git-tag-flow doesn't believe in automatic generation of changelogs.
-Automatic generation of changelogs is not a deterministic action and changelogs **should** be managed via the dev, and treated as a change to the code base in which it lives.
+Automatic generation of changelogs is not a deterministic action and changelogs **should** be managed by the developer, and treated as a change to the code base in which it lives.

 That being said, there is nothing to stop you generating a changelog during a build event.